ncatlab/nlab-content/pages/2/1/4/1/1412/content.md

 is not just a set, but a [[topological space]] of maps $U \to X$ (using the [[compact-open topology]] on spaces of continuous maps).
 So we should be looking at sheaves with values in topological spaces: functors $X(-) : S^{op} \to Top$ satisfying some suitable condition.

-There is only one thing we need to take care of, then: since a topological spaces is a bit more flexible than a plain set, we should be a bit careful about when two sheaves $U \mapsto X(U)$ with values in topological spaces are to be regarded as equal for all practical purposes: recall that $X(U)$ is
+There is only one thing we need to take care of, then: since a topological space is a bit more flexible than a plain set, we should be a bit careful about when two sheaves $U \mapsto X(U)$ with values in topological spaces are to be regarded as equal for all practical purposes: recall that $X(U)$ is